dhicks/glyphosate/readme.md

 The analysis is broken into a series of steps.
 Most of these steps are completely automated, using the scripts found in this repository.
 Each script has a corresponding literate HTML version.
 Running these scripts (or processing them with `rmarkdown::render`), in numerical order, will completely reproduce the analysis.

+Some brief findings are presented in the final script file, `7_findings.R`.
+However, the focus of this demonstration project is on data-gathering and -analysis methods, rather than the development of communicable findings.

 1. The script `1_scrape.R` retrieves all public comments and selected attachments (PDF, Microsoft Word, and plaintext files) found in the docket.
 Attachments are converted to plaintext files using two command-line tools, `pdftotext` and `pandoc`.

 2.